DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

     :width: 80%
     :align: center

-In real world robot, user needs to setup all the waypoints for calibration.
+In real world robot, you need to setup all the waypoints for calibration.

 2. Picking.urp to perform pciking test;